isXander/modstitch-toolkit/modstitch-multiloader/README.md

 `modstitch-multiloader` creates a compile-time guarantee that your common source set will run on NeoForge.

 It does this by attempting to compile your common source set against the NeoForge-patched classpath when you attempt to compile the NeoForge source set.
+It then compares the compiled class files of the common source set against the NeoForge-patched classpath.

 This will effectively catch these sorts of issues.

 This is also compatible with any Kotlin code.